Approximating a Diffusion by a Hidden Markov Model: Resolvents and Jump-Process Approximations

-\begin{proof} Under (A1) and (A2) the Markov process is a T-process \cite{meytwe93a}.
+\begin{proof} Under (A1) and (A2) the Markov process is a T-process, since $R$ has the strong Feller property \cite{meytwe93a}.
 This combined with (A3) easily implies $\psi$-irreducibility with $\psi(\varble) = R (x_0,\varble)$.
 Under (A3), for any set $A$ satisfying $\psi(A)>0$, we have $P^t(x,A)>0$ for all $t\ge 0$ sufficiently large.
 The proof is similar to the proof of Proposition~6.1 of \cite{meytwe93a}.
 Hence the process is aperiodic.
 To see that all compact sets are small, we note that all compact sets are petite by \cite[Theorem~4.1]{meytwe93a}.
 Under aperiodicity, petite sets are small; this is proved as in the discrete-time case \cite[Theorem 5.5.7]{meyn-tweedie:book2}.